bertrandom/bitbar-covid19-us/README.md

 # bitbar-covid19-us
-BitBar plugin to show Coronavirus COVID-19 cases in the U.S. in your menubar
+BitBar plugin to show Coronavirus COVID-19 cases in the U.S. in your menubar, refreshes once an hour

 ## Screenshot